mwarddev/personal-budget-calculator/README.md

 ![Validator indicator](assets/readme_images/pbc_validate_indicator.png)

 #### **Collapsable sections**
-Each section of the form is collapsable to keep the page tidy and not overwhelm the user with loads of form data all at once.
+Each section of the form is collapsable to keep the page tidy and not overwhelm the user with lots of form data all at once.
 Upon expanding the sections the form autoscrolls the section header to the top of the page to keep all form data in view.
 Not all form data needs to be filled in for the form to be calculated.
 Any empty fields are calculated with zero value.

 #### **Responsive**